In This Article

 - This unique approach addresses the issues of tumor heterogeneity and the harsh local environment of tumors to effectively eliminate glioblastoma

-- Successful preclinical models have progressed towards the first cell therapy clinical trial for brain tumors at Mass General, currently under FDA review
+- Successful preclinical models have progressed toward the first cell therapy clinical trial for brain tumors at Mass General, currently under FDA review

 - Brain cancer immunotherapy research continues to explore a variety of approaches, which may be translated for other solid and blood tumors